Azad Moopen

 Azad Moopen (born 15 April 1953) is an Indian healthcare entrepreneur.
 He is the developer of many healthcare facilities in Asia-Pacific.
 He is also the chairman and managing director of Aster DM Healthcare, a healthcare conglomerate in the Middle East and India founded in 1987.

 Early life and education

-Azad Moopen was born on 15 April 1953 in the Indian village Kalpakanchery in Malappuram district of Kerala.
+Azad Moopen was born on 28 July 1953 in the Indian village Kalpakanchery in Malappuram district of Kerala.
 He was son of Late Mandayapurath Ahmed Unni Moopen, a noble, freedom fighter and social leader.
-Dr. Azad Moopen is a gold medalist in MBBS and a Post Graduate in General Medicine from Government Medical College, Kozhikode in Kerala.
+He did his Primary School education from GVHSS Kalpakanchery, Azad Moopen is a gold medalist in MBBS and a Post Graduate in General Medicine from Government Medical College, Kozhikode in Kerala.
 He is also a Diploma holder in Chest Diseases from Delhi University India.

 Family

-Dr. Moopen is married to Nazeera Azad and has three daughters namely Alisha Moopen, Ziham Moopen and Zeba Moopen.
+Moopen is married to Naseera Azad and has three daughters - Alisha Moopen, Ziham Moopen and Zeba Moopen.

 Career

-In 1982, Moopen started his career as a Medical Lecturer at Government Medical College, Kozhikode but he took a decision of relocating to Dubai in 1987.
+Moopen started his career in 1982 as a Medical Lecturer at Government Medical College, Kozhikode but decided to relocate to Dubai in 1987.